Big Creek Great Smoky Mountains National Park

 Big Creek Great Smoky Mountains

-• The waters along Big Creek Trail are generally flowing very hard and fast.
-Be very careful here, and we don't recommend swimming, with the exception of Midnight Hole and few other very calm pools further up.
+• The waters along Big Creek Trail flow hard and fast, especially after periods of hard rain.
+Be very careful here.
+We don't recommend swimming, except for Midnight Hole and a few other very calm pools further up.
 People have died swimming here, so use caution.

-• Midnight Hole is incredibly popular, and around midday on a summer weekend is packed with people.
-Expect it, and you're visit will go much better.
+• Midnight Hole is incredibly popular, and people pack it during midday on a summer weekend.
+Expect it, and your visit will go much better.

-• There are no restrooms up on the trail, yet there are lots of people, which can make things interesting.
+• There are no restrooms up on the trail, yet there are lots of people which can make things interesting.
 We always hit the restrooms just before hiking the trail up.
 If you do absolutely need to "use the woods" bring some ziplock bags and don't leave toilet paper on the ground.
 Leave no trace!
-Parents help your children and stay close to them too.
-We've seen some "interesting characters" hanging around the rocks above the swimming area, where many people change and many children goto the bathroom.
-Creepy I know, but a reality in this crazy world today.
+Parents, help your children and stay close to them too.
+We've seen many kids by themselves in this.
+We don't recommend it.

 • Make sure you hike up past Midnight Hole the extra .5 miles to Mouse Creek Falls.
 Well worth it.